I flew to Lisbon to get my Portuguese passport during the Covid.

 In any case, the options to get there are: take a taxi, take an organized tour from Lisbon, or get there by train.

-**It is not recommended to get there by private car as there are some very limited parking spaces in Sintra and the castles have no private car entries and there are steep ascents.
+**It is not recommended to get there by private car as there are some very limited parking spaces in Sintra the castles have no private car entries and there are steep ascents.

 I took a train.
-The cost of the train was really cheap and was about 2.25 euros for an adult.
+The cost of the train was cheap and was about 2.25 euros for an adult.

 Directions to the train station in the old area of Lisbon Rossio train station

 The train ride was about 40 minutes on a line called Rossio-Sintra.
 There is another line that takes about 50 minutes to Oriente-Sintra.
-Because I was traveling during the coronavirus pandemic, it was really calm at the train station and there were not many people, but from what I heard, there are rush hours that are very busy there, so it is advisable to arrive as early as possible in the morning.
+Because I was traveling during the coronavirus pandemic, it was calm at the train station and there were not many people, but from what I heard, there are rush hours that are very busy there, so it is advisable to arrive as early as possible in the morning.

 Where to stay in Sintra

-Get to know Sintra
+Get to know Sintra town

 Sintra is a town that is around 35 km from Lisbon.
 It is a magical place with castles and palaces and a stunning historic town center.
 It has crazy views and also special beaches.
 UNESCO declared the cultural landscape of Sintra a World Heritage Site in 1995.

 I think it’s worth dedicating two or three days to Sintra and not just one.
 There is a lot to see and in every site you will spend a few hours for sure, so it is impossible to get everything done in just one day.
-On my next opportunity I will definitely go there for a few days.
+On my next opportunity, I will go there for a few days.

 *Tip: note that the entrance to each castle and palace costs money.
 There are machines for purchasing tickets at the entrance to each site and the payment at the machine is by credit only, so it is recommended to arrive with credit (there are also cash registers, but the queue can be very long).